ENVOYou/app-envoyou-sec-api/README.md

-# Envoyou Dashboard
+# Envoyou SEC API Frontend

-A modern SaaS dashboard for environmental data management built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern SaaS frontend for SEC Climate Disclosure compliance built with Next.js 15, TypeScript, and Tailwind CSS.
+This frontend connects to the Envoyou SEC API backend for greenhouse gas emissions calculation, EPA validation, and SEC filing export.

 ## Theme & Design System